Fraternity and Sorority Life

 As we come back together knowing we can't gather as usual, it is crucial to continue to keep connections with one another and build community.

 Finding community and building brotherhood/sisterhood is an essential part of fraternity and sorority involvement.
-While building community will look different this fall, there are opportunities for new and continuing members to foster friendship and form lifelong bonds that are critical during this time and beyond.
+While building community will look different, there are opportunities for new and continuing members to foster friendship and form lifelong bonds that are critical during this time and beyond.

 A few ideas for virtual or small group engagement are listed below.
 If you have ideas to add to this list, please share by emailing FSL@unco.edu.